w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ![stash-controller-stakingProxy](../assets/stash-controller-stakingProxy.png)

-From a practical perspective we now have two accounts and we need to remember two passwords.
-From a security perspective who wants to fully control our staking actions must have access to two accounts.
+From a practical perspective, we now have two accounts and we need to remember two passwords.
+From a security perspective, the party who wants to fully control our staking actions must have access to two accounts.

 ## Bags List